Watch 1505: Rediscovery

 The story of the watch's reappearance began in 1987, at an antique-flea market in London.
 The watch sequentially changed ownership between collectors who were unaware of its actual worth, until in 2002 a private collector purchased the pomander watch.
 A committee assessed the watch in 2014, particularly the assertion that the pomander dates back to 1505, and was signed by Henlein himself.

 Aesthetics

 The design consisted of two small half-spheres, joined by a binding hinge.
 The upper half of the pomander can be opened to reveal a second – slightly smaller – half-sphere underneath.
 The top of that inner sphere shows the dial.
 The upper surface of the dial shows Roman numbers for the first half of the day, and on the outer side of the dial Arabic numerals for the second half of the day.
 This shows the transition to the new use of numerals at this time in history.

-The pomander watch displays small engravings of the city of Nuremberg at the beginning of the 16th century, e. g. the Henkerturm built in the year 1320, which can still be visited today or the still standing Weinstadel, which also still stands.
+The pomander watch displays small engravings of the city of Nuremberg at the beginning of the 16th century, e. g. the Henkerturm built in the year 1320, which can still be visited today or the still standing Weinstadel.
 Other symbols are also engraved on the watch, such as sun, serpents or laurels engraved on the watch.